syncfusion-content/blazor-docs/blazor/treeview/node-editing.md

 ### Edit a node with template

 The Blazor TreeView component with template enables dynamic editing of specific nodes.
 This can be accomplished by passing the selected node's id to the [BeginEditAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_BeginEditAsync_System_String_) method of the TreeView component.

-An example is provided to demonstrate how to edit a template tree node dynamically using a button click.

 ```cshtml
 @using Syncfusion.Blazor.Navigations